Tameing/Citrus/README.md

 # Citrus
-A tool that allows for the downloading of videos from YouTube.
+Citrus is a tool that allows for the downloading of Youtube videos.

+Include a link for a youtube video, playlist, or music, and it will download the video for you.

+Please note that there are bugs and the software is known to crash.